ibm-cloud-docs/key-protect/monitor-metrics.md

 ## {{site.data.keyword.keymanagementserviceshort}} Metrics Details
 {: #kp-metrics}

-You can use the metrics in your Sysdig dashboard to measure the types of requests being made in your service instance as well as the latency of the requests.
+You can use the metrics in your monitoring instance dashboard to measure the types of requests being made in your service instance as well as the latency of the requests.